 There was a distinct possibility that Harry, blinded by his own enthusiasm, had seen this chess move as one that would induce me to press the restart button, and begin again, right back where we started, some 20 years before.
 It didn’t quite turn out to be the check-mate move intended, but more like one in which he lost his queen.
 The conversation ended amicably, with Harry guaranteeing me my promised one year royalty, beginning that day, and me saying I would be glad to offer Colorforms any new Stick-on Ideas I came up with.

 One thing that Harry suggested did come true instantly, I did feel FREE!
 Free of guilt, for wearing two hats secretly, and free of animosity.
 I couldn’t blame Harry for his decision.
 It was, if anything, overdue.
 I must admit I was disappointed in Mike Strouth.
 A simple phone call to let me know what was happening would have resulted in my offering him my blessings.
 Instead, he Never called me … 20 years passed before we spoke again.

 What little I know of what happened, from then on, is mostly hearsay.
-Mike stayed at Colorforms for two and a half years, driving past my house many a day to have his shoulder looked over at Colorforms.
+Mike stayed at Colorforms for two years, I’m told, driving past my house many a day to have his shoulder looked over at Colorforms.
 They got their in-house art department, after all.
-Later, he became an Art Director for Henson Associates, “HA!”, traveling to NYC, three days a week.
+Later, he did a lot of work for Henson Associates, “HA!”, traveling to NYC, frequently.
 He always did excel at Muppets.